sukus21/numskull/README.md

  I've been toying with the idea of a programming language where numbers are mutable for a while, and finally decided to spend a weekend designing it and making an interpreter for it.
 Since i only spent a weekend on it, the interpreter has some weird code, and syntax checking won't always work out.
 That is what updates are for, I guess.

+## Documentation
- Anything you could want to know about the language should exist within
+ - Anything you could possibly want to know about the language should exist within the [Language Specification](github.com/sukus21/numskull/blob/main/Language%20Specification.md).
+ - The interpreter is command line based and has a built in `--help` argument, but I still went ahead and wrote [Interpreter Usage](github.com/sukus21/numskull/USAGE.md)